TrumpChainDev/docs/tutorials/metamask+ledger-tutorial.md

 ![Capture.PNG](../.gitbook/assets/6%20%2810%29.png)

-You will be logged in to the address you selected and now you can change to “Eram network” and perform the transactions on Eram network through your Ledger device.
+You will be logged in to the address you selected and now you can change to “TrumpChain network” and perform the transactions on TrumpChain network through your Ledger device.

-Note: To learn how to add Eram network RPC follow [this link.](https://docs.eramscan.com/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)
+Note: To learn how to add TrumpChain network RPC follow [this link.](https://docs.trumpchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)